cheap-glitch/eslint-plugin-smarter-tabs/README.md

 /**
  * 2. The line use spaces as indentation
  *
- * This happens when a line starts with tabs followed by some spaces,
+ * This happens when a line starts with tabs + spaces (or just spaces)
- * but has a different indentation level than the one of its block */
+ * and its indentation level is different than the one of its block */

 // Invalid